 How can we help?

-If you or someone you know has been a victim of a crime, are afraid of reporting the crime because of your immigration status, and live in the Boston area, contact the Law Office of Joshua L. Goldstein to help you.
+If you or someone you know has been a victim of a crime, are afraid of reporting the crime because of your immigration status, and live in the Boston area, contact Goldstein Immigration Lawyers to help you.
 Attorney Goldstein has many years of experience guiding countless families through the immigration process.
 He understands what you’re going through and is eager to help.
 Call him at (617) 722-0005 today to schedule an immigration consultation.